Jean-Auguste-Dominique Ingres: Violon d'Ingres

 Ingres's well-known passion for playing the violin gave rise to a common expression in the French language, "violon d'Ingres", meaning a second skill beyond the one by which a person is mainly known.

 Ingres was an amateur violin player from his youth, and played for a time as second violinist for the orchestra of Toulouse.
 When he was Director of the French Academy in Rome, he played frequently with the music students and guest artists.
 Charles Gounod, who was a student under Ingres at the Academy, merely noted that "he was not a professional, even less a virtuoso".
 Along with the student musicians, he performed Beethoven string quartets with Niccolò Paganini.
 In an 1839 letter, Franz Liszt described his playing as "charming", and planned to play through all the Mozart and Beethoven violin sonatas with Ingres.
 Liszt also dedicated his transcriptions of the 5th and 6th symphonies of Beethoven to Ingres on their original publication in 1840.

-The American avant-garde artist Man Ray used this expression as the title of a famous photograph portraying Alice Prin (aka Kiki de Montparnasse) in the pose of the Valpinçon Bather.
+The American avant-garde artist Man Ray used this expression as the title of a famous photograph portraying Alice Prin (aka Kiki de Montparnasse) in the pose of the Valpinçon Bather with two f-holes painted on to make her body resemble a violin.